andres-erbsen/andres.systems/src/blog/2013-08-09-we-lost-lavabit.md

 be, I am most likely going to become a paid customer.
 As the folk wisdom says, the best evidence there can be that a privacy service is good is that they *have* been raided and sued, but even that did not make them leak.
-I expect the Lavabit is going to pass this test, at least for the paid customers -- if I remember correctly, they are literally unable to sell out their emails.
+I expect that Lavabit is going to pass this test, at least for the paid customers -- if I remember correctly, they are literally unable to sell out their emails.
 Chance favors the prepared.